 Facilities at SPCA centres vary greatly throughout New Zealand.
 Our centres rely heavily on help from volunteers in order to carry out their day-to-day operations.
-We have 77 warranted inspectors across the country who investigate complaints of cruelty and to enforce the Animal Welfare Act 1999.
+We have warranted inspectors and field officers across the country who investigate complaints of cruelty and to enforce the Animal Welfare Act 1999.

 Learn more about the six pillars of our work HERE